Good software development teams don’t fall from trees.

 Key responsibilities include:

-- certifying that developers meet the criteria and conditions defined in the requirements.
+- Certifying that developers meet the criteria and conditions defined in the requirements.

 - actively engaging with the development team and guiding them through the quality assurance process